deodoro/programming_challenge/README.md

   python NSDP_DE_Challenge.py

 ## Analyzing Data with Power BI Report
-After running the Python script and generating the CSV files, load these into the Power BI report to start your analysis.
+After running the Python script and generating the CSV files, results are loaded into the Power BI report to start analysis.
 The Power BI report, `NSDP_Analysis.pbix`, includes several interactive visualizations that allow for a dynamic exploration of the data.

 ### Features of the Power BI Report
 1. **Yearly Delay Trends**: This line chart displays the average delay for each country across different years, helping to visualize trends and changes over time.